ItsMCB/VexelCore/README.md

 VexelCore aims to solve these issues by:
 - Being modular.
 Enable what works, disable what doesn't.
-- Having standard APIs and utilities.
+- Having standard APIs and utilities to get comfortable with.
 Stop writing the same code over and over again.
 - Lowering the level of entry when coding plugins through modules.
-Get started coding faster.
+Start *creating* faster.
 - Containing lots of documentation.
-Read or watch and learn.
+Easy to read, easier to use.

 ### Simple Usage Example
 Let's say there are three modules, a TNT Run mini-game module, a join/quit message module, and a scoreboard module.
 Here's how one might choose to enable them based on their different servers: